 I have listed useful commands for computing summaries below.
-To give you an example of normalizing data, there is listing 3.2.
-Notice how I changed the fonts for the axes.
-I did this to give me a figure I could print, but you may not need to do this.
+To give you an example of normalizing data, there is listing 3.3.

 Matlab will do boxplots, too.
-In listing 3.3, I show the Matlab code I used to make Figure 2.11.
+In listing 3.4, I show the Matlab code I used to make Figure 2.11.